 The machine performed quite well as a manual loaded automatic spray booth that was portable, could be moved around as needed, and allowed the customer to maintain production while taking down any of the high-speed spray cells for routine maintenance.

-If you’d like a copy before we can finish updating our website, email firstname.lastname@example.org and ask for your copy of the “HTS100i Case Study” today!
+This PDF includes more details, photographs, video links, and a technical product data-sheet.
+Email firstname.lastname@example.org and ask for your copy of the “HTS100i Case Study” today!